ahmed-alllam/AlphaLogos/CONTRIBUTING.md

 4. **Start Coding**

    Make your edits and improvements to the codebase.
+If you are working on a new feature, please ensure to provide tests for that feature.
+Create a new file in the `tests` folder specifically for the tests related to the new feature.
+This helps maintain and enhance the project's test coverage.

 5. **Commit Your Changes**